The Best Boutique Hotels in Las Vegas, Nevada

 Courtesy of Thunderbird Hotel / Expedia

-Stay near Las Vegas’s up-and-coming Arts District by booking a room at the Thunderbird Hotel.
+Stay near the up-and-coming Arts District in Las Vegas by booking a room at the Thunderbird Hotel.
 This under-the-radar boutique lodging option features rooms with a vintage flair, a swimming pool and a locally loved lounge that does its happy hour a little differently by offering different drinks with prices that vary depending on the time.
 Wedged between the Strip and Fremont Street, the Thunderbird allows guests to browse through galleries, go thrift shopping and check out some of the coolest bars and restaurants in the city, all within moments of the hotel.

 Palms Place Hotel and Spa at the Palms Las Vegas